menaruben/automated-Apache-Guacamole-installation/README.md

 - user: guacadmin
 - pass: guacadmin

 You can change the username/password or add other users on the ```http://localhost:8080/guacamole/#/settings/users``` page.
 I would highly recommend adding another user and removing the guacadmin user for better security.

-## History of commands:
+## installation script
 ```bash:
 hname="guac"
 SQLpasswd="guacpass"